 You can download our 2017 calendar as a PDF here.

-Survivors of domestic and dating violence join TED Talk star, Harvard psychologist, and NY Times bestselling author Amy Cuddy to learn how to unleash our boldest selves to take on our biggest challenges.
-Invitation only.
-John Hancock, 601 Congress Street, Boston.
-6:00 - 9:00 PM.Learn More
+TED Talk star, Harvard psychologist, and NY Times bestselling author Amy Cuddy led an empowering workshop for survivors on the power of body language to unleash our boldest selves to take on our biggest challenges.
+Hosted by John Hancock.Learn More

 Boston's business and community leaders came together to honor José Massó (WBUR, Massport), Sue Sullivan (Newmarket Business Association) and Shelagh Mahoney (Eastern Salt) for their support for survivors.
-Metro Credit Union, 1071 Mass Ave, Boston.Learn More
+Hosted by Metro Credit Union.Learn More

-Hundreds of art lovers visited this beautiful and moving debut solo show by a local up-and-coming photographer.
-The show is over, but you can still view some of photographer Rachel Tine’s powerful portraits of survivors of severe emotional abuse at the link below.
-Piano Craft Gallery, 793 Tremont Stree, Boston.Learn More
+Hundreds of art lovers visited this moving debut solo exhibition by local up-and-coming photographer Rachel Tine.
+You can experience some of photographer Rachel Tine’s powerful portraits of survivors of severe emotional abuse at the link below.
+Hosted by the Piano Craft Gallery.Learn More

 Until Every Relationship Is Safe and Healthy